 Planning to make Virginia your next permanent destination?
-Virginia is a lovely region home to plenty of cultural attractions, alluring natural wonders, an expansive local cuisine, and fascinating people!
+Virginia is a lovely region and a home to plenty of cultural attractions, alluring natural wonders, an expansive local cuisine, and fascinating people!

 Northern Virginia is part of the Washington D.C. metropolitan area, within the Commonwealth of Virginia.
-We’ve outlined the pros of living in Northern Virginia, one of America’s most historic regions, below.
+We’ve outlined the pros of living in Northern Virginia, one of America’s most historic regions, as well as some cons.
+As anywhere in the world there is always a downside when moving places.

 Top 5 neighborhoods in Northern Virginia